• Skip to primary navigation

 Make Cha Gio

 I love that Blue Dragon Spring Roll Wrappers are just as delicious for fresh spring rolls like the Vietnamese shrimp summer rolls I made a few weeks ago as they are for rolls that are pan-fried, air-fried, or baked.
-I find them very easy to roll, but if you have trouble or simply want to see how it’s done, Blue Dragon has a how-to on their website with tips on how to roll them!
+I find them very easy to roll.

 Once you make this recipe, you'll realize how much you already have in your fridge that you could use for filling these spring rolls.
 The possibilities are endless!